websockets/ws/doc/ws.md

 - `mask` {Boolean} Specifies whether `data` should be masked or not.
 Defaults to `true` when `websocket` is not a server client.
 - `callback` {Function} An optional callback which is invoked when the pong frame is written out.
+If an error occurs, the callback is called with the error as its first argument.

 Send a pong.
+This method throws an error if the ready state is `CONNECTING`.

 ### websocket.protocol